SmbatYeranyan/theHive/README.md

 ```

 ### Design and Model: ###
-**Early paper model of theHive**

-This model demonstrates the design and shape of the Hive.
+This model demonstrates the design and shape of the Hive using plain paper.
 The final result will be done in **Carbon**
 ![alt tag](http://i.imgur.com/84H0V80.jpg?1)